Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

 Suppose $\mathbf{X}_1 (t) = {X_1 (t) \choose Y_1 (t)}$ and $\mathbf{X}_2 (t) = {X_2 (t) \choose Y_2 (t)}$ respectively denote frames for Lagrangian subspaces of $\mathbb{C}^{2n}$, $\ell_1 (t)$ and $\ell_2 (t)$.
 Then we can express this last relation as

 (See Lemma \ref{intersection_lemma} below.)
-The right-hand side of this final expression has the form we associate with renormalized oscillation theory (see, e.g., \cite{GZ2017}), and we will sometimes adopt the notation of \cite{GZ2017} and use the {\it counting function}
+The right-hand side of this final expression, expressed in terms of the matrix Wronskian $W(t) = \mathbf{X}_1 (t)^* J \mathbf{X}_2 (t)$, has the form we associate with renormalized oscillation theory (see, e.g., \cite{GZ2017}), and we will sometimes adopt the notation of \cite{GZ2017} and use the {\it counting function}

-\begin{remark} In \cite{GZ2017}, the authors develop renormalized oscillation results for linear Hamiltonian systems with $\mathbb{B} (x; \lambda) = \lambda A(x) + B(x)$ (with suitable assumptions on $A$ and $B$) and for three classes of domain: bounded, half-line, and $\mathbb{R}$.
-This reference served as the direct motivation for our analysis. \end{remark}
+\begin{remark} Renormalized oscillation theory was introduced in \cite{GST1996} in the context of single Sturm-Liouville equations, and subsequently was developed in \cite{Teschl1996, Teschl1998} for Jacobi operators and Dirac operators.
+More recently, Gesztesy and Zinchenko have extended these early results to the setting of (\ref{hammy}) with $\mathbb{B} (x; \lambda) = \lambda A(x) + B(x)$ (with suitable assumptions on $A$ and $B$) and for three classes of domain: bounded, half-line, and $\mathbb{R}$ (see \cite{GZ2017}).
+This last reference served as the direct motivation for our analysis. \end{remark}

 In order to formulate our theorem regarding {\bf (BC1)}, we fix any pair $\lambda_1, \lambda_2 \in I$, with $\lambda_1 < \lambda_2$, and let $\mathbf{X}_1 (x; \lambda)$ denote a $2n \times n$ matrix solving